w3c/wai-quick-start/source/writing.html.erb.md

 {:.attach_permalink}
 ## Provide transcripts and captions for multimedia content

-For multimedia content, provide transcripts of the content.
-The transcript should include any additional descriptions that are important for understanding the content.
-For multimedia content that includes video, captions may be required.
-Similar to the transcript, the captions provide a text version of the audio content, but with the addition of timing markers to indicate when in the video the text should be presented.
+For audio-only content, such a podcast, provide transcripts that include everything that is spoken, and descriptions of sounds that are important for understanding the content; for example 'squeaking door'.
+Provide this information as captions when audio is used to accompany visual content, such as animations and video.
+Also provide audio descriptions for visual content, especially when it is used together with audio.
+The requirements vary for pre-recorded and live content.

 {::nomarkdown}
 <%= example %>